telerik/maui-docs/get-started/windows/first-steps-nuget.md

   ![Package Sources field with the checked Telerik NuGet option](../../installation/images/nuget-vs-telerik-server.png)

-In addition to feed URL `https://nuget.telerik.com/v3/index.json`, there is also an obsolete NuGet v2 server at `https://nuget.telerik.com/nuget`, which is no longer recommended.

 > The NuGet v2 server at `https://nuget.telerik.com/nuget` will be sunset in November 2024.
 > The new v3 protocol offers faster package searches and restores, improved security, and more reliable infrastructure.